Peterpiotr/siguren-documentation/docs/source/operating-instructions/backup-recovery-mode.rst

 Recovery mode is second part of Backup/Recovery operation.

-.. undue opposition between "mode" and "operation"
+.. undue opposition between "mode" and "operation" ?

-This mode start operates the way shown on :numref:`Principle of Backup/Recovery operation`.
+This mode starts operating the way shown on :numref:`Principle of Backup/Recovery operation`.

-After reset, MS checks for active Backup/Recovery mode request (Backup/Recovery operational key is ON).
+After **MS RESET**, MS checks for active Backup/Recovery mode request (:guilabel:`🔑 Backup/Recovery operational key` is **ON**).
-If request is active 7–segment display shows symbol for Recovery mode   and engagement start.
+If request is active 7–segment display shows symbol for Recovery mode  and **ENGAGEMENT** start.
 Engagement function is used to engage recovery mechanism to the worm via recovery nut – figure 1, item 7.

-Completion of engagement is indicated by Recovery engaged indication lamp (figure 3, point 10).
+Completion of **ENGAGEMENT** is indicated by :guilabel:`🟢 Recovery engaged indication lamp`.
-If lamp is off after first engagement, reset is needed.
-Reset will activate engagement again.
+If lamp is **OFF** after first engagement, **MS RESET** is needed. **MS RESET** will activate **ENGAGEMENT** again.

-Controlling of Recovery is with 3–position key Backup/Recovery Down/Up located on front door of control cabinet – figure 3 item 5.
+Controlling of Recovery is with :guilabel:`🔑 Backup/Recovery Down/Up 3–position key` located on the control panel.
-Also Recovery can be controller remotely if that is provided by electrical circuit diagram.
+Also Recovery can be controlled remotely if that is provided by the :doc:`electrical circuit diagram`.

-After engagement is complete and Recovery engagement lamp is on, brake of main hoist motor should be released.
+After **ENGAGEMENT** is complete and :guilabel:`🟢 Recovery engagement lamp` is **ON**, brake of main hoist motor should be released.
 Otherwise motor brake will prohibit movements.
 Brake should remain open until recovery operation done.

 For disengagement, load should be on safe place, main hoist motor brake should be closed.